 - 1 ½ cups sugar

-- 2 lemons lemon zest (zest from 2 large lemons - reserve 2 Tbsp fresh lemon juice)
+- 2 lemons lemon zest (zest from 2 large lemons - reserve 2 tablespoon fresh lemon juice)

-- 2 Tbsp lemon juice (freshly squeezed, reserved from above)
+- 2 tablespoon lemon juice (freshly squeezed, reserved from above)

 - 1 large egg (plus the yolk of another large egg, beaten together)